-The principal activities of the Group are research and development of telecommunications software and services, design, testing and integration of total communications solutions, managed services, and supply and maintenance of communications solutions and systems, primarily to customers in the Republic of Croatia, and Bosnia and Herzegovina, and several customers in Central and Eastern Europe as well as towards companies within the Ericsson Group.
+The principal activities of the Company are: the research and development of telecommunications software and services, design, testing and integration of total communications solutions, and supply and maintenance of communications solutions and systems primarily in the Republic of Croatia, and Bosnia and Herzegovina, and several customers in Central and Eastern Europe as well as towards companies within the Ericsson Group.

 Ericsson Nikola Tesla d.d. is a joint stock company incorporated in Croatia.
-The headquarters of the Parent Company are in Zagreb, Krapinska 45.
+The headquarters of the Company are in Zagreb, Krapinska 45.